ibm-cloud-docs/vmwaresolutions/vmonic/faq_byol.md

 {: #faq_byol-mthly-license}
 {: faq}

 Yes.
 You can continue to use the BYOL feature for clusters that already have BYOL.
-You must purchase licencse from IBM for any new combination of the four VMware components.
+You must purchase licenses from IBM for any new combination of the four VMware components.
 The {{site.data.keyword.vmwaresolutions_short}} console makes it straightforward for you to select the licensing option when you order your instance.
 Only select **I will provide** and enter your own license key if you are performing an upgrade or migration of an existing BYOL cluster.

 ## For a specific VMware component, can you use BYOL for some licenses and buy the rest of licenses from IBM?
 {: #faq_byol-purchase}